A ladder stitch is the very best way to sew openings closed by hand! Learn how to hand sew a ladder stitch with this step-by-step photo guide.

-If you ever have wanted to make a pillow but have been intimidated by the hand stitching involved, today’s tutorial for how to hand stitch a blind stitch (sometimes referred to as a ladder stitch) will be invaluable to you!
+If you ever have wanted to make a pillow but have been intimidated by the hand stitching involved, today’s tutorial for how sew a ladder stitch (sometimes called an invisible stitch or a blind stitch) will be invaluable to you!
 This hand-sewing technique really is very simple to execute, and with a bit of practice, it results in a nice, tidy seam every time.
 Let me show you how it’s done!

 To begin, thread your needle, and tie the two thread tail ends together in a knot.
 Stitching with two strands of thread will provide added strength to your finished seam.

-Next, grab your pillow.
+Next, grab any project with an opening that needs to be stitched closed, such as my pillow below.
 It is very important at this point to make sure the seam allowance at the opening is folded over and pressed very crisply.
 You will use the creases of these folds to guide you as you sew.

 Now, let’s stitch!
 Push your threaded needle up and through one of the folded seams, from back to front, and pull the thread tail completely through.
 The knotted end of your thread will now be nicely concealed within the seam on the inside of the project.